boson-php/docs/Writerside/topics/getting-started/configuration.md

 <note>
-An application without windows and webview in them makes no sense, the configuration settings of the main window (as well as the main window itself) are always present and available.
+An application without windows and webview in them makes no sense, the configuration settings of the <tooltip term="main window">main window</tooltip> (as well as the main window itself) are always present and available.
 </note>

 ## Application